MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

-   Finally, chose a vertical window that will serve for display purpose only in the rest of the precedure.
+   Finally, chose a vertical window that will serve for display purpose only in the rest of the procedure.

       - press n + left-click to select the lower bound of the display window,
       - press n + right-click to select the upper bound of the display window.

-   After those clicks, you should see someting like this:
+   After those clicks, you should see something like this:

    .. image:: ../images/cardiac_binning/cardiac_binning_06.png
       :width: 90%